rlhatcher/ronald-hatcher-dot-com/content/post/charge-well/index.md

 projects: [ejection-charges]
 ---

 There are many approaches to managing ejection charges for deployment ranging from rubber glove tips to machined cups.
-I prefer to use centrigfuge tubes, where I cut a small hole in the bottom for the e-match wires and the clip-shut cap makes sure that no powder escapes.
+I prefer to use centrifuge tubes, where I cut a small hole in the bottom for the e-match wires and the clip-shut cap makes sure that no powder escapes.

+<div class="stlviewer" data-src="/media/stl/chargewell/charge_well.stl" data-rotate="x" data-zdistance="2"></div>

 I have desinged a 3D printable holder for these tubes - both the smaller 1.5ml and larger 5ml sizes.